-DOD guidance requires inclusion of at least one alternative that can provide unlimited use/unrestricted exposure upon completion of the remedial action.
-Although UU/UE would result through implementation of the excavation and sifting alternative, this alternative is costly, near \$7 million, may be difficult to implement, and risks impacting the environment negatively.
+DoD guidance requires inclusion of at least one alternative that can provide unlimited use/unrestricted exposure upon completion of the remedial action.
+Although UU/UE would result through implementation of the excavation and sifting alternative, this alternative is costly (near \$69 million), may be difficult to implement, and risks adversely affecting the environment.
 Moreover, excavation and sifting may have adverse impacts to the Trail of Tears.
 Though it would include restoration, that may impact the historical accuracy of the trail.
 Suspected UXO would be removed and disposed of on-site using demolition procedures and in accordance with site ARAR 40 CFR 264.601 (Miscellaneous Treatment Units).
-MD would be assessed and determined to be MDAS prior to release from DoD control in accordance with DESR 6055-09.
+MD will be assessed and determined to be MDAS prior to release from DoD control in accordance with DESR 6055-09.
 No educational awareness or five-year reviews would be needed for this alternative because of the removal of subsurface MEC.
 Alternative 5 provides overall protection of human health and the environment.